Sunday, May 12, 2013

 #6-b: The Faceless Ones Missing Episode Notes.

-The Chameleons in their true form...
+The Chameleons in their true form.

-The story was fully animated for release in 2020, coming on the heels of the highly acclaimed animated release of The Macra Terror.
-The animation is very much in the same style, respecting the original episodes without feeling utterly bound to attempt to recreate them as they would have looked; a disintegration effect in the final two episodes, for example, is almost certainly more effective than its live action counterpart would have been.
-Less effective are a couple of physical scuffles, however, with a fight scene in Episode SIx showing that even though the animations have greatly improved, budget and schedule remain limited.
+The story was fully animated in the wake of the highly acclaimed release of The Macra Terror.
+The animation is in the same style, respecting the original episodes without being too bound to a full recreation.
+A disintegration effect in the final two episodes, for example, is almost certainly more effective than its live action counterpart would have been.

-The BBC Audio release is up to the usual strong standards of that range, with Hines' narration blended effectively with a clean soundtrack.
+>The BBC Audio release is up to the usual strong standards of that range, with Hines' narration blended effectively with a clean soundtrack.
 Track listings make the missing episodes easy to find, which makes it nearly seamless to go from the existing episodes to the audio ones quickly.
 Again, though, given the strength of the animation, this is mainly an alternative for those who need something to listen to on a long drive.

 No comments: